varnishcache/varnish-cache/doc/sphinx/tutorial/troubleshooting.rst

 to track the entries down.
 You can set varnishlog to log all your 503 errors by issuing the following command:::

-   $ varnishlog -c -o TxStatus 503
+   $ varnishlog -c -m TxStatus:503

 If the error happened just a short time ago the transaction might still be in the shared memory log segment.
 To get varnishlog to process the whole shared memory log just add the -d option:::

-   $ varnishlog -d -c -o TxStatus 503
+   $ varnishlog -d -c -m TxStatus:503

 Please see the varnishlog man page for elaborations on further filtering capabilities and explanation of the various options.